 top of page

-The Virginia Chapter members and non-members range from LCSW's to MSW's, early-career professionals and students to retirees, macro and micro social workers to specialized health care professionals in various practice settings across the Virginia Region.
+The Virginia Chapter members and non-members range from LCSWs to MSWs, early-career professionals and students to retirees, macro and micro social workers to specialized healthcare professionals in various practice settings across the Virginia Region.
 Membership types and annual dues vary depending on your member status.

 The Virginia Chapter of the National Association of Social Workers works closely in part with the Metro DC Chapter. â€‹